 1. An Executor needs to have the time to do their job properly

 Larger and more complicated Estates need an Executor who can commit time to making a detailed plan of action and carrying it out.
+It may often involve visits to court, liquidation of estate assets, settling of debts, and very good record keeping to document that each beneficiary has received their legal entitlements.

 2. An Executor should be someone who won’t be overwhelmed by their responsibilities

 An Executor should ideally be a good multi-tasker who can juggle a variety of tasks in an organised way and not collapse under the weight of their duties.
 They will need to understand how to prioritise the most pressing issues and transactions.
+They will also need a skillset that can cover a large range of activities - from searching for and locating assets, to protecting the estate, and documenting all assets and distributions.

 3. An Executor should have good diplomatic and communication skills